openjdk/babylon/hat/docs/hat-01-03-building-hat.md

 To build HAT we need to ensure that `JAVA_HOME` is set to point to our babylon jdk (the one we built [here](hat-01-02-building-babylon.md))

-It will simplify our tasks going forward if we add `${JAVA_HOME}/bin` to our PATH (before any other JAVA installs).
+It simplifes our tasks going forward if we add `${JAVA_HOME}/bin` to our PATH (before any other JAVA installs).

-The top level `env.bash` shell script can be sourced (dot included) into your shell to both set `JAVA_HOME` and update your `PATH`
+We also need to prebuild the `bldr/bldr.jar`

+Thankfully just sourcing the top level `env.bash` script will perform these tasks

 It should detect the arch type (AARCH64 or X86_46) and select the correct relative parent dir and inject that dir in your PATH.